Wisconsin Legal Information

 In This Section

-Wisconsin’s medical marijuana law took effect in 2014, protecting an extremely narrow class of people.
+Wisconsin’s first medical marijuana law took effect in 2014, protecting an extremely narrow class of people.
 Otherwise known as a CBD-only bill, patients must be diagnosed with a seizure disorder to receive legal protection and may not possess cannabis that can produce psychoactive effects.
-There is no mechanism for cultivation or dispensing of medical cannabis, leaving caregivers and providers without essential legal protection.
+In 2017, the CBD-only program was opened up to any patient with any medical condition.

 In order to become a medical cannabis patient in Wisconsin, a person must obtain official documentation from their physician which states that they have been diagnosed with a seizure disorder.
 A doctor’s authorization allows the patient to use and possess only forms of cannabis which do not produce a psychoactive effect.
 Although precise concentration of cannabidiol is not specified under Wisconsin law, it is generally understood that cannabis containing less than 0.03% THC will not produce a psychoactive effect.
 Wisconsin’s limited-use law does not apply to those who suffer from other debilitating medical conditions, such as cancer or Multiple Sclerosis, nor patients whose doctors advise them to use higher THC:CBD ratios.